buddy-compiler/buddy-mlir/docs/rvv-enviroment.md

 ```
 > **_NOTE:_** `buddly-mlir` contains `llvm-project` as a submodule. `llvm-project` is large, so cloning will take a while

-2. Run a script building enviroment
+2. Run a script building environment
 ```
 cd buddy-mlir/thirdparty
 ./build-rvv-env.sh